 What is an Away Room?
 It’s cozy, versatile, and is a smart addition.
-People love open concept houses, but they also like nooks like this for some private space.
+People love open-concept houses, but they also like nooks like this for some private space.

 Comfortable and Inviting Upstairs is this large room that also captures the stellar marina views and can be used for anything — right now it is designed to be an entertainment space.
-BoConcept in Bellevue provided the modern and sleek furniture here and in some other areas of the house.
+BoConcept in Bellevue provided modern and sleek furniture here and in some other areas of the house.
 There are sliding barn-style doors that open and close to this room for privacy.

-Quirky Cool Rosichelli Design further elevated this space with their residential prowess.
+Quirky Cool Rosichelli Design further elevated this space with its residential prowess.
 This custom coffee table is full of hundreds of old radio tubes underneath the glass.
 The team brought creative whimsy throughout the home and really helped give character to each space they touched.

 Walls of Windows This home is full of windows.
 Sometimes you want to close the shades.
 Thanks to Wipliance, everything from the window treatments to the sound system can be controlled remotely from anywhere.

 Tiles for Days The interior design director at JayMarc Homes took great pride in picking out interesting tiles throughout the home and the bathrooms — providing texture, shimmer, and shine.
-And when tile is this nice, she didn’t reserve it to a couple-inch strip around the sink — she brought it all the way up to the ceilings and made a statement in the process.
+And when the tile is this nice, she didn’t reserve it to a couple-inch strip around the sink — she brought it all the way up to the ceilings and made a statement in the process.

-Relax and Unwind This concrete tub by Molding Mud is deep, and large, and so inviting.
+Relax and Unwind This concrete tub by Molding Mud is deep, large, and so inviting.
 It is separated by glass where there is a large walk-in shower worthy of being in a top-rated spa.

-Corner Nook This corner in the master bedroom is one of sweetest areas of this home.
+Corner Nook This corner in the master bedroom is one of the sweetest areas of this home.
 We could sit in that chair and read a book there all day long.